-- LEAs enter cumulative (i.e., year-to-date) expenditures for reimbursement on a cash basis as federal funds are needed.
+- Local Education Agencies (LEAs) enter cumulative (i.e., year-to-date) expenditures for reimbursement on a cash basis as federal funds are needed.
 LEAs are reimbursed for actual costs as expenditures are reported for approved grants. - LEAs are required to submit quarterly expenditure reports within 20 days following the end of each quarter (i.e., September 30, December 31, March 31, and June 30) but have flexibility to submit interim reports to request federal funds at the LEA's discretion.
-LEAs must submit a completion report within 20 days after the project end date. - LEAs are not allowed to submit outstanding obligations except on the completion report submitted at the end of the project year (e.g., June 30, August 31, etc.).
+LEAs must submit a completion report within 20 days after the project end date.
+For inquiries about quarterly expenditure reports, please contact the Funding and Disbursements Department at (217) 782-5256. - LEAs are not allowed to submit outstanding obligations except on the completion report submitted at the end of the project year (e.g., June 30, August 31, etc.).
 The current 90-day period is still in effect to liquidate and report outstanding obligations. - Funding and Disbursement Services staff voucher should be submitted frequently (e.g., once a week) to ensure the latest submitted expenditures are paid in a timely manner.
 Federal funds are not delayed and are normally received by the LEA 3-5 business days from the ISBE voucher date.

-All districts must verify Maintenance of Effort (MOE) Eligibility is met before expending IDEA funds.
-Per 34 CFR 300.203(b), each LEA's eligibility to use IDEA funds is contingent upon verification that the LEA budgets local or state/local funds for the education of children with disabilities in the current grant period at least at the same total or per capita amount as was expended in the last fiscal year for which records are available (up to 2 years prior).
-The IDEA Part-B Consolidated Application includes a page to verify MOE Eligibility and cannot be approved until this page is complete.
+All districts must verify that Maintenance of Effort (MOE) Eligibility is met before expending Individuals with Disabilities Education Act (IDEA) funds.
+Per 34 CFR 300.203(b), each LEA's eligibility to use IDEA funds is contingent upon verification that the LEA budgets local or state/local funds for the education of children with disabilities in the current grant period at least at the same total or per capita amount as was expended in the last fiscal year for which records are available (up to two years prior).
+The IDEA Part-B Consolidated Application includes a page to verify MOE eligibility and cannot be approved until this page is complete.